AlemayehuB/lin_prad/README.md

 pip install git+https://github.com/jtlaune/pradreader
 ```

+Depending on how Python was installed on your system, `pip` may require Administrative or `sudo` privileges.

 ## Installation

-Note: This module requires Python 2.7 or 3.5.

-After installing dependencies, install the latest version of this module by:
+After installing dependencies, install the latest version of **lin_prad** by:

 ```shell
 pip install git+https://github.com/AlemayehuB/lin_prad